 - You will need to have a valid SSL certificate for all hostnames you will serve, as Netlify only serves HTTPS (encrypted) web traffic.

-- You should be aware that based on our past experience, some of your customers will likely struggle to configure DNS appropriately, and that you will need to provide tech support to them as they configure this hostname.
-We have extensive documentation that you can share with them or repurpose, but it is still the case that many less savvy teams have trouble configuring DNS and require help with it.
+- You should be aware that based on our past experience, some of your customers will likely struggle to configure their DNS correctly, and thus you will need to provide tech support to them as they configure this hostname.
+We have extensive documentation that you can share with them or repurpose, but it is still the case that many less savvy teams have trouble configuring DNS and will require your help with it.

 - You should configure DNS appropriately for a hostname before the site goes live.
 This is because if DNS is not configured appropriately for a hostname well before the site goes live, we will not have an SSL certificate available at go-live time, and this will cause immediate downtime for a hostname.

-- Consider how many hostnames for customers you will most likely need.
+- Consider how many hostnames for customers you are likely to need.
 Any Netlify site can serve EITHER any number of hostnames matching the

 *.somedomain.compattern OR a maximum of about 90 specific hostnames on a single configured site.
-If you plan to have hundreds of customers each using their own vanity domain you will need to use multiple “buckets” (where each site is a bucket) to each hold a separate list of names.
-This would be necessary since one list of all names would be too long to fit into a single-site “bucket”, even if you only have one codebase for all of your customers.
+If you plan to have hundreds of customers each using their own vanity domain you will need to use multiple sites, to each hold a separate list of names.
+This will be necessary since one list of all names would be too long to fit into a single-site “bucket” - even if you only have one codebase for all of your customers.

 - Please check in with our Support or Sales teams if you resell Netlify’s web hosting - this means you charge your customers for web hosting using our service.
 We need to ensure your usage is in compliance with our terms or service, which says effectively that you must be a Pro or higher customer if you resell our service.

-- Lastly, as a reminder, we will not be able to provide tech support to your customers.
+- Lastly, as a reminder, we will not be able to provide tech support to your customers for this confoguration.
 We will provide support only to you, and you will have to support your customers in their configuration, should they need help.

-*.customers.yourowndomain.com using our wildcard domain feature, though this feature is available only for Pro and higher customers.
+*.yourowndomain.com using our wildcard domain feature, and this lets you add additional customers with no additional config.
+Please note that this wildcard domain feature is available only for Pro and higher customers.

 customer2.yourowndomain.com , and so forth.